thromwill/CS-3050/redBlackTree/README.txt

 		Fix: Running the same command again seems to fix this display issue
 	- Problem where input of too large length will cause program to crash
-		Fix: Use a relatively short list of numbers; this program was created to test specific sets of numbers, so maximum array sizes are not particularly large.
+		Fix: Use a relatively short list of numbers; this program was created to test specific number sets, so maximum array sizes are not particularly large.